Divorce in Australian Law8 December 2021 in Family and Divorce Law

 A divorce is considered a legal termination of a marriage.
 Having a divorce in Australia is a legal process and there are several requirements which must be met before you can obtain a divorce.

-Brander Smith McKnight’s Sydney divorce lawyers take pride in their expert knowledge regarding divorce.
+Brander Smith McKnight’s Sydney family lawyers take pride in their expert knowledge regarding divorce.
 Our divorce lawyers have extensive experience and competence in areas of law associated with divorce which include, separation, parenting arrangements, child support, property and financial services.

-Our Sydney divorce lawyers understand the gravity of a marriage ending and understand the importance of handling divorce matters with both sensitivity and understanding.
+Our Sydney family lawyers understand the gravity of a marriage ending and understand the importance of handling divorce matters with both sensitivity and understanding.
 Because of this understanding and sensitivity, our divorce lawyers are committed to helping you complete the process of divorce efficiently.

 Brander Smith McKnight ensures you that divorce is a common process that couples go through every year, in 2019 alone, 49,116 divorces were granted across Australia (Australian Bureau of Statistics 27/11/2020).